 Polymer scientists use chemical polymers to build useful and unique materials such as Kevlar, Teflon, biodegradables, fiberglass, polyester and nylon among countless others.
 While some scientists work on designing and creating new polymer materials, many polymer scientists continue adjusting previous designs such as making Kevlar armor more lightweight and durable.

 To perform these kinds of tasks, scientists use knowledge organic chemistry, structural patterns and sometimes computer modeling programs to help plan the polymer synthesis.
 Commonly, scientists work in many disciplines since polymers may be synthesized for a variety of environments from nicotine patches to paints and adhesives.

 Requirements for Polymer Scientists

-While a few select jobs only require a bachelor's degree in polymer science for employment, according to the U.S. Bureau of Labor Statistics (BLS) in 2011 a majority of employers desire applicants to have a Doctor of Philosophy (Ph.D.) in polymer science, or a related field, to work full-time in a research capacity (www.bls.gov).
+While a few select jobs only require a bachelor's degree in polymer science for employment, according to the U.S. Bureau of Labor Statistics (BLS) a majority of employers desire applicants to have a Doctor of Philosophy (Ph.D.) in a field like polymer science, to work full-time in a research capacity (www.bls.gov).
 The path to a Ph.D. involves completion of an undergraduate program in general chemistry focused toward organic chemistry.
 This type of degree focuses students toward polymer structure and function by combining general organic and inorganic chemistry with chemical and physical properties of polymers classes.